 Oolong teas like other perishable items can go stale over time and lose flavor.
 Tea can also absorb the odors that surround them if stored improperly.
 If a tea started with a good flavor and has gone flat, a short lower temperature roast can bring it back to life.
 This is called refreshing the tea.

-Once the refresh portion is complete, you can proceed into the roast.
+Once the refresh portion is complete, you can proceed to the roast.
 This involves slowly increasing the temperature.
 How long you roast the tea is up to you.
 If you like the “roasty” flavor, take the roast longer.
 I like to find the balance between the bright characteristics of the oolong and the toasty flavors that develop during the roast.

 Time to Roast Some Oolong Tea